0xProject/EIPs/EIPS/eip-tbd.md

 The Parity team has implemented a custom [`trace_replayBlockTransactions`](https://wiki.parity.io/JSONRPC-trace-module#trace_replayblocktransactions) JSON-RPC method that returns the ETH balance diffs as well as storage trie diffs for all transactions within a block.
 They too have identified the need to expose this functionality to their users.

-The EIP is largely an attempt to standardize these two approaches such that projects that wish to build solutions that aren't beholden to any single Ethereum client implementation may do so with confidence.
+This EIP is largely an attempt to standardize these two approaches such that projects that wish to build solutions that aren't beholden to any single Ethereum client implementation may do so with confidence.
 Neither of the above methods are part of the standard and could be modified or removed easily.

 ## Backwards Compatibility